 - Spoon the apple filling into a crepe and fold in half or roll up.
 Dollop with marshmallow meringue topping, if making, or whipped cream.
 Sprinkle with cinnamon, drizzle on maple syrup, and serve!

-Make a marshmallow meringue topping with the leftover aquafaba!
+• If you have leftover aquafaba, make a marshmallow meringue topping!
 Pour the remaining aquafaba, about 3-4 tablespoons, in the bowl of a stand mixer equipped with a balloon whisk, or a large mixing bowl (if you’ll be using handheld beaters.)
 Add a healthy squeeze of lemon juice, then start whipping the mixture at high speed until stiff peaks form, 7-9 minutes.
 Gradually whip in 3/4 cup powdered sugar and 3/4 teaspoon vanilla extract.
 Whip until thick and fluffy, then use to garnish the crepes.

 This post is sponsored by Honest Cooking.